mastavralis/dm-covid-19-greece/5-4-2020-report/main.md

     - Polynomial Rregression

 ###### Notes:
 * The analysis is customised to read, analyze and predict data only for Greece.
-However, changing the "country" parameter on In [139] the Model can fetch and analyze data for other countries as well, but with a possibility for wrong data visualization.
+However, changing the "country" parameter on In [139] the Model can fetch and analyze data for other countries as well, but with a probability of wrong data visualization or a malfunction of the Model.
 Thus, it is not recommended by the author to perform analysis for other countries but Greece.

 ```python